CONCACAF Gold Cup - Semifinal Match

-*The Rose Bowl Stadium will host one match for CONCACAF Gold Cup between July 7-26th.
-Final date yet to be confirmed.
+*The Rose Bowl Stadium will host one match for CONCACAF Gold Cup on July 23rd.

 For the upcoming edition of the Gold Cup, CONCACAF has taken steps to expand the tournament to emerging soccer markets, allowing more fans across the country to take part in the continental championship first-hand.